icostan/the-hard-way/bitcoin/bitcoin-address.md

 ### 4. Add version byte

-See [Bitcoin address prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) for an complete list of all supported address prefixes and resulting Base58 encodings, here are just a few:
+Here are a few but see [Bitcoin address prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes) for a complete list of all supported prefixes and resulting Base58 encodings:
   * 0x00 - Bitcoin address - result prefix is 1
   * 0x05 - Pay-to-Script-Hash address - result prefix is 3
   * 0x6F - Testnet address - resulting prefix is either m or n